 4. Problems with work-life balance

 Work-life balance is one of the most difficult aspects of working remotely, and it has ramifications for companies.
-Overworking, in which employees spend too much of their time working, but also performing too little work, especially if there are distractions at home, could be a problem.
+Overworking or presenteeism, in which employees spend too much of their time working, but also performing too little work, especially if there are distractions at home, could be a problem.
 According to Gartner, in the United States, employees prefer a proper work-life balance rather than health benefits.

 How to effectively manage virtual teams